tc39/ecma262/workingdocs/ES6-super-construct=proposal.md

     * There is no [[CreateAction]] or similar separable allocation step.

-1.  *When a constructor is invoked via ordinary [[Construct]] and the constructor body was not defined using a `class` definition that has an `extends` clause, then `this` is initialized to a newly allocated ordinary object whose [[Prototype]] is provided by the original constructor.
+1. When a constructor is invoked via ordinary [[Construct]] and the constructor body was not defined using a `class` definition that has an `extends` clause, then `this` is initialized to a newly allocated ordinary object whose [[Prototype]] is provided by the original constructor.
     * This is the way that `function` definition based constructors work today and must be maintained for legacy compatibility.
+    * The same `this` initializaton rules are used by both `function` definitions and `class` declarations that don't have `extends` clauses.

 1. When a constructor is invoked via ordinary [[Construct]], `this` is marked as uninitialized if the constructor body was defined using a `class` definition that has an `extends` clause.